SabreOSS/yare/README.md

 * YARE allows for sequential evaluation, which is useful when it comes to modifying facts during execution.
 * YARE allows for function evaluation in condition segment of rule.
 * YARE is using three-valued logic (true/false/null).
-* YARE provides rule converters for XML and JSON.
+* YARE provides rule converters for XML, JSON and YAML.

 ## Getting Started